 - High blood pressure

 Valium or withdrawal from any other benzodiazepine is best done under a physician’s care.
 Dangerous seizure activity can occur if the medication is abruptly discontinued.
 Withdrawals are best treated in a medically supervised detox facility under the care of medical staff.

-Evoke Wellness MA has medically supervised detox treatment for anyone struggling with an addiction or dependence on Valium or other benzodiazepines.
+Evoke Wellness at Cohasset has medically supervised detox treatment for anyone struggling with an addiction or dependence on Valium or other benzodiazepines.
 Our staff will keep you safe and comfortable through the detox process.
-Evoke Wellness MA offers evidence-based addiction treatment that caters to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment that caters to the individual needs of each patient.
 Our facility is staffed with experienced and compassionate medical professionals.
 We are very understanding and treat all patients with the utmost respect.
 If you are ready to fight your addiction and start the recovery process, we are ready to help you!
 So choose recovery over substance abuse and get your life back on the right track today.